The full commercial architecture, built.

 This engagement is right for you if

 Your reps discount freely because there's no framework to push back against.
 List price is a starting point for negotiation rather than a defensible anchor.
-Gross margin varies significantly by rep and by deal and you don't have systematic visibility into why.
+Gross margin varies significantly by rep and by deal.

-"Uncontrolled discounting is the most common margin leak in commercial organizations — and often the fastest to recover once a governance system is in place.
-Most companies recover 2-4 margin points within the first year."
+"Uncontrolled discounting is the most common margin leak in commercial organizations — and often the fastest to recover once a governance system is in place."

-We build the full pricing governance architecture: value-based pricing frameworks that give reps a story to tell rather than a number to defend, tiered offering structure that creates natural anchoring, discount approval matrix with clear thresholds and rationale requirements, and the CRM logging that creates visibility into discount trends over time.
+We build the full pricing governance architecture: value-based pricing frameworks that give reps a story to tell rather than a number to defend, tiered offering structure that creates natural anchoring, discount approval matrix with clear thresholds and rationale requirements, and the CRM logging that creates visibility into discount trends.

-We also build the enablement that makes it stick — the ROI tools, the competitive positioning materials, and the objection handling frameworks that let reps defend price rather than immediately concede it.
+We also build the enablement that makes it stick — the ROI tools, competitive positioning materials, and objection handling frameworks that let reps defend price rather than immediately concede it.

 What gets built